loopdash/loopdash/src/faq/can-i-upgrade-my-hosting-plan.md

 url: /faq/can-i-upgrade-my-hosting-plan
 ---

-Absolutely!
-Our hosting plans are designed to be flexible and scalable.
+Yes, our hosting plans are designed to be flexible and scalable.
 You can easily upgrade your hosting plan to accommodate your website’s growth and increased resource requirements without experiencing any downtime.